renpy/renpy/sphinx/source/config.rst

     second and later interactions caused by a line of dialogue with pauses in it.
 Used to sustain voice through pauses.

+.. var:: config.save = True

+    If True, Ren'Py will allow the user to save the game.
+If False, Ren'Py will not allow the user to save the game, and will not show existing saves.

 .. var:: config.save_dump = False

     If set to True, Ren'Py will create the file save_dump.txt whenever it